mhanberg/blog/_posts/2024-03-14-modern-format-on-save-in-neovim.md

 tags: [neovim, dx, dotfiles, tips]
 ---

-Formatting on save is a popular workflow and is builtin to many text editors and IDEs.
+Formatting on save is a popular workflow and is built into many text editors and IDEs.

 In Neovim, you must create this manually, but it is very easy using `autocmds`.